1 lb large strawberries

 Instructions:

-to a piping bag or Ziploc with the corner snipped off.
-Fill the
+2. In a mixing bowl, beat cream cheese, powdered sugar, and vanilla until creamy.
+Add cream cheese mix to a piping bag or Ziploc with the corner snipped off.
+Fill the strawberries with cheesecake mixture.

 3. Once strawberries are filled, top with the 'hats.'
 Decorate according to photo.